-Tweeters need resistors with sufficient power ratings in order to handle the heat they’ll build up since they reduce volume by “blocking” (reducing) power sent to the tweeter.
+Tweeters need resistors with sufficient power ratings to handle the heat they’ll build up since they reduce volume by “blocking” (reducing) power sent to the tweeter.

-As a general rule, if using a single resistor for the series or parallel part of an L-pad circuit, use one at least 1/2 the power rating of the tweeter or power output of your amp you plan to use.
+As a general rule, if using a single resistor for the series or parallel part of an L-pad circuit, use one with at least 1/2 the power rating of the tweeter or power output of the amp you plan to use.
 For average use, a 25W resistor works well.

-If you’re combining resistors in order to get the resistance you need, you could also use 15W rated parts.
+If you’re combining resistors to get the resistance you need, you could also use 15W rated parts.
 Those are commonly found when shopping too.

-Standard resistors like this are used for electronics and aren’t ok for using with tweeters.
+Standard resistors like this are used for electronics and aren’t okay for use with tweeters.
 They’re not available in power rating styles that can handle audio power levels.
 Most are only 1/8W to 1/2W at most.

-Don’t use standard electronics resistors, however, as they’re not designed to handle the power seen from an amplifier for speaker systems.
-It’s possible for them to burn up due to the extreme heat they can build up.
+Don’t use standard electronic resistors, however, as they’re not designed to handle the power seen from an amplifier for speaker systems.
+They can burn up due to the extreme heat they can build up.